Ola Electric’s Financials are Deteriorating Fast

 We estimate that the average transaction price of an Ola scooter has fallen from INR 138,500 (USD 1582) in Q3 FY 2024 to INR 106,050 (USD 1211) in Q3 FY 2025.

-The average transaction price would likely fall further with the company working on even cheaper products and heavily discounting.
+The average transaction price would likely fall further as the company works on even cheaper products and heavy discounts.

 The Problem with Retail Outlets